jamespmernin/Ajax-HTTP-Intro/README.md

 <details>

-  <summary>Q: So our application can make an AJAX call.
-Why aren't we seeing anything after clicking "Search"?</summary>
+  <summary><strong>Q: So our application can make an AJAX call.
+Why aren't we seeing anything after clicking "Search"?</strong></summary>

   > We haven't told our application what to do once it receives a response.